kristinemlarson/gnssrefl/docs/homeworks/homework3_soln.md

 ### Homework 3 Solution

+(Solutions and figures were generated using gnssrefl [v1.5.3](https://pypi.org/project/gnssrefl/1.5.3/))

 *Make SNR data.
 The only required inputs are the station name (ross), the year (2020) and day of year (150)*